tytydraco/yessleep/out/The_Unwrapping_Party.md

 And stories are meant to be shared.

-So I threw an unwrapping party.
+So I threw an unwrapping party at my Manhattan penthouse.

 I leaned hard into the aesthetic.
 Candles everywhere.
 Low lighting.
 Frankincense and myrrh burning in shallow brass dishes.
 I even curated a playlist—slow, ominous instrumental stuff that made everyone feel like they were part of something forbidden and important.
 The sarcophagus sat lengthwise on my living room table, displacing weeks of mail and one unfortunate houseplant.